jhoerr/box-csharp-sdk-v2/readme.markdown

 ## Status

 This client is currently in beta and is still under active development.
-The Box v2 API is itself still in beta (and getting better all the time!), so regular breaking changes should be expected.
+The Box v2 API is itself still in beta (and getting better all the time!), so breaking changes should be expected.

 Support currently exists for: